UBCDingXin/cDRE-based_Subsampling_cGANS/README.md

-# Subsampling Conditional Generative Adversarial Networks From the Conditional Density Ratio Estimation Perspective
+# Generating High-quality Images from Conditional GANs: An Efficient Conditional Subsampling Scheme

 This repository provides the source codes for the experiments in our paper on the CIFAR-10 and RC-49 datasets. <br />
 If you use this code, please cite